2i2c-org/team-compass/services/community-success-hours/delivery.md

 ### Counting hours

 - **Hours are counted per-person.** If two staff members attend a 1-hour meeting, log 2 hours total.
-- **Include follow-up work** (e.g., writing a summary, drafting a blog post) in the same GitHub issue and add that time to `Hours Spent`.
+- **Include follow-up work** (e.g., writing a summary, drafting a blog post) in the same GitHub issue and add that time to the hours you log there.

 ## Managing CSH work (Engagement Management and Community Relations)

 - Ensure New Engagements are created in Asana
 - Validate that CSH tasks are associated with the correct community and correct `Community Success Hours` task.
-- Confirm tasks that have been completed but do not have Hours Spent.
-If needed, estimate the Hours Spent based on the description of the task.
+- Confirm tasks that have been completed but have no time logged (`Total Time` is empty).
+If needed, estimate the time based on the description of the task.
 - Flag communities to BD that are either exceeding or underusing their expected Community Success Hours

 ## Reporting back to the community (BD)